Skip to main content

 About Kikumaru

-Kikumaru is a Tokyo venue with a verified price point of JPY 999 and casual dress.
-Its verified opening hours are Wednesday through Sunday, 11:30 AM to 6:30 PM, with Monday and Tuesday closed.
-It is listed in the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - TOKYO - 2023 recognition, so the clearest confirmed context is its Tokyo listing, price, hours, dress code, that sweets-category recognition.
+Kikumaru is a Tokyo venue with a price point of JPY 999 and casual dress.
+Its opening hours are Wednesday through Sunday, 11:30 AM to 6:30 PM, with Monday and Tuesday closed.
+It is listed in the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - TOKYO - 2023 recognition, making it a sweets-category stop to consider in Tokyo.

 Seasonality Drives What You Should Order

-The verified public data does not specify individual dishes, seasonal specials, or a detailed menu.
-Treat Kikumaru as a Tokyo venue associated with Japanese traditional sweets and Japanese sweets cafe recognition rather than planning around a particular item unless you confirm the current offering directly before visiting.
+Menu details and seasonal specials can change, so treat Kikumaru as a Tokyo venue associated with Japanese traditional sweets and Japanese sweets cafe recognition rather than planning around a particular item unless you confirm the current offering directly before visiting.

-For context, Momotaro is one of the comparable venue venues to compare when building a Tokyo itinerary, but Kikumaru's verified profile is defined here by its price, hours, casual dress code, 2023 Tabelog 100 sweets-category listing.
+For context, Momotaro is one of the comparable venues to compare when building a Tokyo itinerary, but Kikumaru's profile is defined by its price, hours, casual dress code, 2023 Tabelog 100 sweets-category listing.

 Timing Your Visit

-Kikumaru's verified hours are Wednesday, Thursday, Friday, Saturday, Sunday from 11:30 AM to 6:30 PM.
+Kikumaru's hours are Wednesday, Thursday, Friday, Saturday, Sunday from 11:30 AM to 6:30 PM.
 It is closed on Monday and Tuesday.
-Because no reservation policy, wait-time pattern, or last-order time is verified here, confirm directly if your schedule is tight.
+If your schedule is tight, confirm reservation policies, wait-time patterns, last-order timing directly before visiting.

 Plan it as a daytime or early-evening Tokyo stop rather than a late-night option.
-The verified closing time is 6:30 PM on operating days, the verified weekly closures are Monday and Tuesday.
+Closing time is 6:30 PM on operating days, the weekly closures are Monday and Tuesday.

 What to Expect

-The verified dress code is casual, the verified price is JPY 999.
-Specifics such as seating layout, payment methods, accessibility, service style, take-out availability are not confirmed in the available data, so they should not be assumed.
+The dress code is casual, the price is JPY 999.
+Details such as seating layout, payment methods, accessibility, service style, take-out availability can vary, so confirm ahead if they matter to your visit.

-Kikumaru's 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe Tokyo category is the clearest verified recognition in the available data.
-Other comparable venue venues, including West India Spice Gayabaji and Men Mitsui, may be useful for broader itinerary comparison, but Kikumaru should be evaluated on its own confirmed details.
+Kikumaru's 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe Tokyo category is its key recognition.
+Other comparable venues, including West India Spice Gayabaji and Men Mitsui, may be useful for broader itinerary comparison, but Kikumaru should be evaluated on its own details.

-Budget around the verified JPY 999 price field.
+Budget around the JPY 999 price point.
 Casual clothing is appropriate.
 For Tokyo's broader dining landscape, see Our full Tokyo restaurants guide or explore the city via Our full Tokyo bars guide.

 Location